 The centerpiece is the utility.
 The state plans to sell forty-four percent of Nucleoeléctrica, which runs the country’s three reactors, keeping a controlling stake while inviting private partners in.

 The reach goes wider.
-The atomic energy commission has opened a process letting private parties, local or foreign, inspect and bid for a range of once-untouchable state nuclear assets.
+The atomic energy commission has opened a process letting private parties, local or foreign, inspect and bid for once-untouchable state nuclear assets.

 The rationale is fiscal.
-Nucleoeléctrica runs a large deficit, and Milei’s team argues that private money and management will cut costs and finance the projects the treasury simply cannot afford.
+Nucleoeléctrica runs a large deficit, and Milei’s team argues private money and management will cut costs and fund projects the treasury cannot afford.

 The CAREM casualty

 One project has become a symbol.
-CAREM, a small modular reactor designed entirely with Argentine technology, was among the most advanced of its kind anywhere, according to the United Nations nuclear watchdog.
+CAREM is a small modular reactor designed entirely with Argentine technology, and the United Nations nuclear watchdog rated it among the most advanced of its kind anywhere.

 It was nearly finished.
-Its civil works were about eighty-five percent complete, with more than four hundred million dollars already spent, when the Milei government halted it and declared it unviable.
+Its civil works were about eighty-five percent complete, with more than four hundred million dollars already spent.
+Then the Milei government halted it and declared it unviable.

 In hard terms, more than $400m had gone in.
-Walking away from a project that far along strikes critics as waste, though the government counters that finishing it would cost far more still.
+Walking away from a project that far along strikes critics as waste.
+The government counters that finishing it would cost far more still.

 The plan now favors foreign designs.
 In place of the domestic reactor, officials talk of installing modular units based on other patents, still at the design stage and years from delivery.